What Christians need to know about living in Japan

 This represents approximately one-third of the world's total population.

-On the other hand, the number of Christians in Japan is estimated to be around 1.25 million.
+On the other hand, the number of Christians in Japan is estimated to be approximately 1.25 million.

-This is approximately 1% of Japan's total population.
+This represents approximately 1% of Japan's total population.

 Things Christians need to know about living in Japan